donovanglover/hyprnome/README.md

-  -p, --previous      Go to the previous workspace instead of the next -m, --move          Move the active window to the dispatched workspace -n, --no-empty      Don't create empty workspaces in the given direction -k, --keep-special  Don't auto-close special workspaces when switching workspaces -c, --cycle         Cycle between workspaces instead of creating new ones -v, --verbose       Print debugging information
+  -p, --previous      Go to the previous workspace instead of the next -m, --move          Move the active window to the dispatched workspace -n, --no-empty      Don't create empty workspaces in the given direction -e, --empty         Go to the next empty workspace -k, --keep-special  Don't auto-close special workspaces when switching workspaces -c, --cycle         Cycle between workspaces instead of creating new ones -v, --verbose       Print debugging information